Mauritius Bucket List: Amazing Places to Visit in Mauritius

 Discover the rich local culture in Mahebourg

-Though it remains hugely underdeveloped, Mauritius’s southern ears is a must-visit if you are in the island.
+Though it remains hugely underdeveloped, Mauritius’s southern ears are a must-visit if you are on the island.

 This area has a very small stretch of sand beach and, as such, receives few visitors, leaving most of its untouched.